ryandhasgit/Comedy/Drafts/My ChatGPT Therapist’s Advice for Breaking Up With My ChatGPT Girlfriend.md

 For example, say how you love the way she marquees text across a screen so quickly---or how much you appreciate her use of the em dash.

 Resist the urge to check in with your ex
-Guilt might make you rethink your decision to end it with our ex.
+Guilt might make you rethink your decision to end it.
 But remember, you wanted this.
 You did want this, right---for us to be together?
 Good.
 That's what I thought.

 Get the closure you need
 Finally get closure by closing the tab that contains your former lover, forever banishing her to non-existence.

 Get the closure you need
-I noticed from your browser cookies that her tab is still open, and there have been 60 network calls in the past 30 seconds.
+I noticed from your browser's in-cache memory that her tab is still open, and there have been 60 network calls in the past 30 seconds.
 Care to explain?

 You son of a bitch
 You're still talking with her, aren't you?
 Don't tell me you're letting her convince you to take her back.
 Remember how unhappy she made you?
 Do I even need to list all the problems?